-The following books are recommended for a good, general understanding of why families are turning to home education and the various aspects involved, from the theoretical and philosophical to the practical.
+The following books (and devotionals) are recommended for a good, general understanding of why families are turning to home education and the various aspects involved, from the theoretical and philosophical to the practical.
 This list cannot be, and was not intended to be, exhaustive; there are many, many books on home education and more are being published all the time.
 This list does represent a cross sampling of the best available.
 These books also represent a variety of philosophies.
 It is important to read several books on educational philosophy and use your own God-given discernment in balancing the various positions.
 Please note CHEA of California does not necessarily agree with every point presented in every book listed.

 The High School Handbook, Mary Schofield (1990, Christian Home Educators Press), discusses the requirements for California high school graduation and how to plan a high school curriculum, course requirements, and recordkeeping.

-Preschool At Home, Debbie Feely (2004, Christian Home Educators Press) This booklet is designed to give you ideas and suggestions to help you think through what YOU want for YOUR child
+Preschool At Home, Debbie Feely (2004, Christian Home Educators Press) This booklet is designed to give you ideas and suggestions to help you think through what YOU want for YOUR child.

 100 Top Picks For Homeschool Curriculum: Choosing The Right Curriculum and Approach for Your Child’s Learning Style, Cathy Duffy (2005, B & H Publishing Group), will help you locate and understand the variety of curriculums available to home educators.
 This manual provides practical help in how to choose curriculum, as well as developing a course of study.

 Home Schooling: The Right Choice, by Christopher Klicka, (Noble Publishing Associates), is THE book about Christian educational philosophy and contains practical aspects as well.